beckn/protocol-specifications-new/schema/ieee/2030.5/README.md

 # IEEE 2030.5 Schema Generation

-This directory contains the JSON-LD schema files for IEEE 2030.5 (Smart Energy Profile 2.0), generated from the OpenAPI specification.
+This directory contains the JSON-LD schema files for IEEE 2030.5 (Smart Energy Profile 2.0), generated from the OpenAPI specification `spec.yaml`, which is a copy of [sep_openapi_with_context.yaml](https://github.com/Beckn-One/xsd-to-openapi-jsonld/blob/main/test_outputs/sep_openapi_with_context.yaml) from [`xsd-to-openapi-jsonld`](https://github.com/Beckn-One/xsd-to-openapi-jsonld) repo.
+(See the README on that repo to see how it was generated.)

 ## File Structure